Schr\"odinger's cat meets Occam's razor: The basic framework

+(The key to this equivalence is to note that since $U$ maps products to products, it maps commuting variables to commuting variables.)
 Note that in the Heisenberg picture, an observable $A$ is mapped to $U^* A U$ by one \emph{forwards} time-step, and an observable $C$ is mapped to $U C U^*$ by one \emph{backwards} time-step.
 Thus the assumption just made states that future predicables are also predictable, and past beables are also beable.
 Rather neatly, one need only assume that future predictables are also predictable \emph{or} that past beables are also beable.
 A classically-minded physicist would prefer the latter; a quantum-minded physicist the former.
 The other property comes for free.

 Belavkin uses the word non-demolition property, or causality property, rather than compatibility.
 We here use the word compatibility because later we will consider $\mathcal H$ and $U$ as given, the essential physics of our toy universe.
 The Hilbert space $\mathcal H$ will not a priori be given any special structure.
 Given $\mathcal H$ and $U$, a particular choice of von Neumann subalgebras $\mathcal C\subseteq \mathcal A \subseteq B(\mathcal H)$ having the properties $\mathcal C'=\mathcal A$, $\mathcal A'=\mathcal C$, if also compatible with $U$, then supports a viable quantum-classical world which is part of the universe.
 There can be many such worlds.